-My cross-disciplinary teaching experience has included Italian language courses, first-year composition courses, theatre history courses, and literature survey courses.
-I have also served as a tutor at the UNC Writing Center, providing personalized writing feedback to and sharing composition strategies with more than 1000 unique students.
+My cross-disciplinary teaching experience has included Italian language courses, theatre history courses, process-based composition courses, and literature survey courses.
+In my role as a tutor at the UNC Writing Center, I have shared personalized writing feedback with more than 1000 unique students.

 When not teaching, writing, or conducting research, I like to travel the world, to sing in a local community chorus, and to play board games.